ojizero/portal/README.md

 /// TOO MUCH BOILERPLATE !!
 ```

-The above boilerplate where you worry about whether you're using `request` or `request-promise` or whatnot, and you worry about ho to resolve your response and what it looks like, get completely abstracted and unified into,
+The above boilerplate where you worry about whether you're using `request` or `request-promise` or whatnot, and you worry about how to resolve your response and what it looks like, get completely abstracted and unified into,

 ```javascript
 import portal from '@ojizero/portal'